 Barcelona may be full of beautiful buildings, but Casa Batlló (pronounced “Casa Bat-yo”) is really special.
 Textile industrialist Josep Batlló commissioned Gaudí to design this house after seeing his work in Park Güell, with a brief to create a style of house that none of the other members of the Batlló family would have.
 The result is at once grand and warm and, according to the instructions, unique.

-Casa Batlló’s architecture is inspired by nature, with no straight lines (because they don’t exist in nature, as Gaudí claims), stone pillars that rise like animal bones and a tall, blue staircase reminiscent of Jules Verne.
+Casa Batlló’s architecture is inspired by nature, with no straight lines (because they don’t exist in nature, as Gaudí claims), stone pillars that rise like animal bones, and a tall, blue staircase reminiscent of Jules Verne.
 For those who are not satisfied with admiring the exterior of the Casa and wish to tour the interior, we recommend booking their ticket the day before to avoid the queue at the entrance.
-The ticket price starts at 35€ and goes up to 59€ as you will see on the official site (children are free).
-For offers and prices you can also check here.
+For offers and tickets, you can check on GetYourGuide.

 Catedral de Barcelona